Close By: less than 10 Miles

 Express Waiters – (808) 930-5556

-Express Waiters is a new local food delivery service (like a Hawaiian version of Doordash or Grubhub) for Hilo and Puna area restaurants serving Keaau and Pali Hale.
+Express Waiters is a new local food delivery service (like a Hawaiian version of Doordash or Grubhub) for Keaau/Pahoa area restaurants with delivery to Pali Hale.
 A wide selection of restaurants including some of our favorites.
-Delivery and service fees to Pali Hale typically run $13-$15.
+Delivery and service fees to Pali Hale typically run $3 to $7 for delivery and about 15% service fee (max $6).

 Visit www.ExpressWaiters-OnlineOrders.com.
 To browse a menu, click a restaurant logo to the left.
 You may either call us at 930-5556 and tell us what you would like to order, or simply click desired items into your cart.
 To further customize items or for special request, please click customize item in your checkout cart at top of screen.
 Our staff will accommodate all requests as best possible.